-Head of the Department: Reinaldo Ayerbe-Chaux Director of Graduate Studies: Peter Conroy
+Interim Head of the Department: Lucia Elias-Olivares Director of Graduate Studies: Peter Conroy addition to the Graduate College minimum requirements, applicants must meet the following program requirements:

 The Department of Spanish, French, Italian, and Portuguese offers work leading to the Master of Arts in French.
-An interdepartmental specialization in women's studies is available to students in this program.
+An interdepartmental concentration in women's studies is available to students in this program.
 The department also offers work leading to a degree in Hispanic Studies; consult the appropriate chapter in this catalog for more information on this program.

 Applicants are considered on an individual basis.
-In addition to the Graduate College minimum requirements, applicants must meet the following program requirements:
+In